wp-plugins/horizontal-motion-gallery/readme.txt

 Horizontal motion gallery WordPress plugin create the motion image gallery in the pages and post..
 The user can direct both the image scrolling direction and speed just by placing the mouse on either side of the image gallery.
 Clicking on an image will target new link and optionally hyperlink each images.
 This is an XML based slideshow gallery so we have create the XML file with image IRL.

-Do you want to scroll the image automatically without mouse over? use image horizontal reel scroll slideshow WordPress plugin.
+Do you want to scroll the image automatically without mouse over? use my "image horizontal reel scroll slideshow" WordPress plugin.

 == Installation ==